AntoineGS/Vi4D/README.md

 ## About The Project

 This package provides Vi keybinds for the Delphi IDE.
 This project is forked from the abandoned [Vi-Delphi](https://github.com/Tanikai/vi-delphi) project which is based on [VIDE](https://github.com/petdr/vide) repository.
-Thank you to both of those projects for the ideas and foundations. :)
+Thank you to both of those projects for the ideas and foundation. :)

 ## Installation

 - Clone the repo
-- Open the 'Vi4D.dproj' project file in Delphi
+- Open the 'Vi4D_XXXXX.dproj' project file in Delphi
 - Select the 'Release' build configuration
-- Right-click the 'Vi4D.bpl' entry in the project view
+- Right-click the 'Vi4D_XXXXX.bpl' entry in the project view
 - Click on 'Install'

 ### IDE Toolbar